enakada/foxy-manga-reader/README.md

 - Backup and Restore your bookmarks;
 - Choose how you want to read your manga (infinite scrolling, dual page or single page) and improve your experience;
 - Access your bookmarks across different devices.
+- Easily manage your bookmarks using the dashboard page.

 ## Supported Websites